#TheBachelor Countdown to Arie Special Is ABC's Early Christmas Gift For 'Bachelor' Fans

 In addition to giving fans a look at Arie’s life before he was named the Bachelor, fans will get a sneak peek at some of the girls from Arie’s season, including a preview of some of the most dramatic moments of the upcoming season.
 Of course, ABC won’t spoil the outcome of the show, but according to a previous report by the Inquisitr, spoilers reveal that Arie gave out his final rose one week before Thanksgiving and all rumors point to the season ending with an engagement.

-The one-hour Countdown to Arie special will also feature updates from recent Bachelor and Bachelorette couples including Rachel Lindsay and Bryan Abasolo, Evan and Carly Bass, Sean and Catherine Lowe, and Jade and Tanner Tolbert.
+The one-hour Countdown to Arie special will also feature updates from recent Bachelor and Bachelorette couples, including Rachel Lindsay and Bryan Abasolo, Evan and Carly Bass, Sean and Catherine Lowe, and Jade and Tanner Tolbert.

 Vroom, vroom!!! #thebachelor pic.twitter.com/qDP9JSmqQs